 Must-finds are the huge woollen blankets and warm throws that are specialties in

-Avoca on Suffolk Street, and the impressive range of crystal, wood and ceramics from designers such as Louis Mulcahy at Kilkenny Design.
+Avoca on Suffolk Street, and the impressive range of crystal, wood and ceramics from designers such as Louis Mulcahy at the Kilkenny Shop.

 Treasures old and new